 Social Projects directly aim to address or mitigate a specific social issue and/or seek to achieve positive social outcomes especially but not exclusively for a target population(s).
 A social issue threatens, hinders, or damages the well-being of society or a specific target population.
-For the avoidance of doubt, it is acknowledged that the definition of target population can vary depending on local contexts and that, in some cases, such target population(s) may also be served by addressing the general public.
+For the avoidance of doubt, issuers should identify the relevant target population(s) of the Social Projects, however, it is acknowledged that the definition of target population can vary depending on local contexts and that, in some cases, such target population(s) may also be served by addressing the general public.
 Please see below illustrative examples of Social Project categories.